tetrotibo/artalogue/README.md

 Artalogue is a FileMaker-based utility developed to assist artists and gallery owners in cataloging artworks and streamlining the listing process on platforms like Etsy.

 As a designer with both technical and artistic sensibilities, I needed a way to organize detailed painting metadata and transfer it efficiently into e-commerce platforms.
-Existing solutions felt either too generic or too inflexible, so I designed Artalogue as a semi-automated bridge between a clean structured database and the Etsy listing form.
+Existing solutions felt either too generic or too inflexible so I designed Artalogue as a semi-automated bridge between a clean structured database and the Etsy listing form.

 Built with FileMaker Pro 19, it combines precise encoding, intuitive dropdown inputs and form automation tools to simplify the workflow of publishing an artwork online.